What is SRI investing?

 Due to the growing number of options utilizing this investment strategy, and the different values represented by the wide variety of funds, many investors are seeking knowledgable, professional guidance.

-Tyler Mainquist* has been advising clients on the impact of their portfolios for over 12 years.
+Working in Lincoln and Omaha offices, Tyler Mainquist* has been advising clients on the impact of their portfolios for over 13 years.
 He firmly believes that helping people achieve their financial goals by focusing on opportunities that have a positive impact on society is the right thing to do.